 It improves neurological function and mental clarity.

 DMG has antifungal properties and helps fight bacterial and viral infections.
 It is converted to SAM-E in the body.
 It helps detoxify the liver.
 It decreases the inflammation associated with IBD (inflammatory bowel disease).
-It helps maintain glucose metabolism and can help prevent diabetic cataracts.
+It helps maintain glucose metabolism and can help slow the development of diabetic cataracts.
 DMG helps circulation and cardiovascular health.

-It increases the threshold for seizures and I have personally used it to control seizures in many small exotics.
-In many cases, DMG alone will control seizures, and in other cases, reduced amounts of anticonvulsants will be necessary (such as phenobarbital, diazepam or phenytoin).
-It can be used for many neurological problems in exotic animals, such as idiopathic seizures in red lored Amazons and peach-faced lovebirds, E. cuniculi in rabbits, PDD in psittacines and hypoglycemic seizures in ferrets.
+It increases the threshold for seizures and I have personally used it to control seizures in many animals, including dogs, cats, Amazon parrots, lovebirds and many other animals.
+In many cases, DMG alone will control seizures, and in other cases, reduced amounts of anticonvulsants will be necessary (such as phenobarbital, Valium, Keppra or phenytoin).
+It can be used for many neurological problems in exotic animals, such as idiopathic seizures in red-lored Amazons and peach-faced lovebirds, E. cuniculi in rabbits, PDD in psittacines and hypoglycemic seizures in ferrets (resulting from insulinoma issues).

 DMG should be taken between meals, although it can be taken with food.
 DMG is broken down quickly and used by the body, so smaller, multiple doses are better than giving the entire dose all at once.
 The upper limit of dosing is extremely high; humans can take up to 6000 mg. per day without complications or risk of overdosage.